-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the University of South Florida, a component unit of the State of Florida, and its aggregate discretely presented component units as of and for the fiscal year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated May 7, 2021, included under the heading INDEPENDENT AUDITOR'S REPORT.
-Our report includes a reference to other auditors who audited the financial statements of the blended and aggregate discretely presented component units.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the University of South Florida, a component unit of the State of Florida, and its aggregate discretely presented component units as of and for the fiscal year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated December 15, 2021, included under the heading INDEPENDENT AUDITOR'S REPORT.
+Our report includes a reference to other auditors who audited the financial statements of the blended and aggregate discretely presented component units, as described in our report on the University's financial statements.
 This report does not include the results of the aggregate discretely presented component unit auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
 The financial statements of the blended component unit were not audited in accordance with Government Auditing Standards.